Too Long, Didn’t Read Summary:

 How Do I Use BaZi To Help My Career?

-Firstly, don’t ever let BaZi be the focus.
+I hate sounding like a coach because it’s never muy intention to be one.
+Don’t ever let BaZi be the focus.
 Focus on yourself.

 I have a few problems with this practice: